eemmeelliiee/eemmeelliiee/README.md

 ## What I <3

-- Programming in general (but mostly Java and Lua)! ☕️
+- Programming in general (but mostly Java and Lua) ☕️
 - Teaching programming to others 👩‍🏫
-- I also like to run an travel the world 🌎
+- I also like to run 🏃‍♀️ and travel the world! 🌎

 ## I am currently working on...